Home improvements - disability facility grants

 - get to your bedroom, bathroom, living room and kitchen

-- use the toilet, bath and shower
+- use the toilet, bath or shower

 - prepare and cook food